shashidhar-p/nad-pod-builder/packages/README.md

     kpt live apply
     ```

-- Check if POD and NAD is created.
+- Check if NAD and POD are created.
     ```
     kubectl get network-attachment-definitions
     ```